Venezuela travel note:

 Venezuela Backpacking Costs

-Venezuela is incredibly cheap for broke backpackers to explore….. if you are smart and change your dollars on the black market.
-I managed to travel the entire country for a month for less than three hundred dollars!
+Venezuela is pretty expensive for backpackers now.
+Unfortunately, it’s completely different to the time I managed to travel the entire country for a month for less than three hundred dollars!

-You can backpack Venezuela like a millionaire for twenty dollars a day!
+You can backpack Venezuela, but it will hit you in the pockets now!
 Don’t believe me?
-Well check out the average costs for backpacking Venezuela below and prepare to be amazed…
+Well check out the average costs for backpacking Venezuela below…

 Money in Venezuela

-Venezuela is officially the cheapest country I have ever been to.
-At the time of writing, it was possible to get around 230 Bs per USD on the black market.
-But I have an exciting update for you guys….
+Venezuela was officially the cheapest country I have ever been to.
+When I first wrote this, it was possible to get around 230 Bs per USD on the black market.
+But I have bad news for you guys….

 Situated just shy of the equator, Venezuela doesn’t get seasons as such.
 However, you still do need to be mindful of the best times to visit.
 For example, the country does have a rainy season from May to December which can see very heavy daily rainfall.
 The best time to visit Angel Falls is during the wet months August and September, during the dry season it can be very underwhelming.